olewsaa/amateur-radio/pat/README.md

 It takes some time and the installer use X11 (Wine) so you need a console VNC or screen.
 It's a complicated installation, follow closely and do not ignore errors that might appear.
 Make sure to install the extras that are called for.
 You need to answer a few questions.
 Select your audio device, often a USB device.

-It does not work using a ssh connection (maybe if you set up X11 forwarding?
+It does not work using a ssh connection (X11 forwarding is on, it might work?
-- I did not try), VNC is the safest option.
+I did not try), VNC seems like  the safest option.

 The instructions found in the git repo linked to above give far more details.